Top 10 Places to Visit in Cusco Peru

 • Casa de Mérida

-Another gallery of an important artisan of the 20th century, whose artwork had a distinctive characteristic since he used to portray religious figures with disproportionate hands and feet.
+Another gallery of an important artisan of the 20th century, whose artwork had a distinctive characteristic since he used to portray religious figures with disproportionately large hands and feet.

 Address: Carmen Bajo,111, Cusco.